Iodine-125: Producers

-As of October 2019, there were two producers of iodine-125, the McMaster Nuclear Reactor in Hamilton, Ontario, Canada; and a research reactor in Uzbekistan.
+As of October 2019, there were two producers of iodine-125, the McMaster Nuclear Reactor in Hamilton, Ontario, Canada; and a VVR-SM research reactor in Uzbekistan.
 The McMaster reactor is presently the largest producer of iodine-125, producing approximately 60 per cent of the global supply in 2018; with the remaining global supply produced at the reactor based in Uzbekistan.
 Annually, the McMaster reactor produces enough iodine-125 to treat approximately 70,000 patients.

 In November 2019, the research reactor in Uzbekistan shut down temporarily in order to facilitate repairs.
 The temporary shutdown threatened the global supply of the radioisotope by leaving the McMaster reactor as the sole producer of iodine-125 during the period.

 Prior to 2018, the National Research Universal (NRU) reactor at Chalk River Laboratories in Deep River, Ontario, was one of three reactors to produce iodine-125.
 However, on March 31, 2018, the NRU reactor was permanently shut down ahead of its scheduled decommissioning in 2028, as a result of a government order.
 The Russian nuclear reactor equipped to produce iodine-125, was offline as of December 2019.

 Decay properties

-The detailed decay mechanism to form the stable daughter nuclide tellurium-125 is a multi-step process that begins with electron capture.
-This is followed by a cascade of electron relaxation as the core electron hole moves toward the valence orbitals.
-The cascade involves many Auger transitions, each of which cause the atom to become increasingly ionized.
-The electron capture produces a tellurium-125 nucleus in an excited state with a half-life of 1.6 ns, which undergoes gamma decay emitting a gamma photon or an internal conversion electron at 35.5 keV.
-A second electron relaxation cascade follows the gamma decay before the nuclide comes to rest.
+The detailed decay mechanism to form the stable daughter nuclide tellurium-125 is a multi-step process that begins with electron capture, which produces a tellurium-125 nucleus in an excited state with a half-life of 1.6 ns.
+The excited tellurium-125 nucleus may undergo gamma decay, emitting a gamma photon at 35.5 keV, or undergo internal conversion to emit an electron.
+The electron vacancy from internal conversion results in a cascade of electron relaxation as the core electron hole moves toward the valence orbitals.
+The cascade involves many characteristic X-rays and Auger transitions.
+In the case the excited tellurium-125 nucleus undergoes gamma decay, a different electron relaxation cascade follows before the nuclide comes to rest.
 Throughout the entire process an average of 13.3 electrons are emitted (10.3 of which are Auger electrons), most with energies less than 400 eV (79% of yield).
 The internal conversion and Auger electrons from the radioisotope have been found in one study to do little cellular damage, unless the radionuclide is directly incorporated chemically into cellular DNA, which is not the case for present radiopharmaceuticals which use 125I as the radioactive label nuclide.
+Rather, cellular damage results from the gamma and characteristic X-ray photons.

 As with other radioisotopes of iodine, accidental iodine-125 uptake in the body (mostly by the thyroid gland) can be blocked by the prompt administration of stable iodine-127 in the form of an iodide salt.
 Potassium iodide (KI) is typically used for this purpose.

 However, unjustified self-medicated preventive administration of stable KI is not recommended in order to avoid disturbing the normal thyroid function.
 Such a treatment must be carefully dosed and requires an appropriate KI amount prescribed by a specialised physician.